“Another Toothpick” Review

 “Another Toothpick” is a perfect distillation of the season three experience: powerfully humanistic and noticeably somber.
 Jack Bender (of Lost fame) directs the episode, and he makes frequent use of light and dark contrast.
 The daytime conversations often take place in natural light, giving off a stark and dim atmosphere.
 The sepulchral settings also go a long way — Uncle Junior’s house is starting to feel like a tomb.

-This is The Sopranos doing what no other TV show can do better — packing all the complexities and disenchantments of daily life into an episode of television that is compellingly slight.
+This is The Sopranos doing what no other TV show can do better — packing all the complexities and disenchantments of daily life into an episode of television that is compelling in its offhand candor.

-- One of series creator David Chase’s favorite meta-theses is the role of television audience as hapless bystander.
-Note the onlookers during Old Man Baccala’s fatal car crash, and the restaurant-goers during Artie and Charmaine’s public argument.
+- One of David Chase’s favorite meta-theses is the role of television audience as hapless bystander.
+Note the onlookers during Old Man Baccala’s fatal car crash and the restaurant-goers during Artie and Charmaine’s public argument.
+Why should we become involved in someone else’s story?

-- Meadow takes the basement lamp for her dorm in college, inadvertently compromising the FBI’s surveillance of the Soprano household.
-It’s a hilarious scene, and makes the high-stakes nature of “Mr. Ruggerio’s Neighborhood” even more ironic in retrospect.
+- Meadow takes the basement lamp to her dorm in college, inadvertently compromising the FBI’s surveillance of the Soprano household.
+It’s a hilarious scene and makes the high-stakes nature of “Mr. Ruggerio’s Neighborhood” even more ironic and worthless in retrospect.

 FAMOUS LAST WORDS